 To anyone who looked at us we said, “My friend”;

 liking the cut of a thought, we could say “Hello.”

 (But plain black hats rode the thoughts that made our code.)

 The sun was over our town; it was like a blade.

 Wherever we looked the land would hold us up.

 William Stafford, “One Home” from The Way It Is: New & Selected Poems.
-Copyright © 1998 by William Stafford.
+Copyright © 1998 by the Estate of William Stafford.
 Reprinted with the permission of Graywolf Press, St. Paul, Minnesota, www.graywolfpress.org.